 Other Crossing Guard Job Titles

-- School Crossing Guard
+- Substitute Crossing Guard

 The states with the most job growth for Crossing Guard are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, New Jersey, or South Dakota.
 These states have the worst job growth for this type of profession.